I want to die young at a ripe old age.

 –Ashley Montagu

 A recent study by the Boston College Center for Retirement Research showed that there is a statistically significant reduction in mortality rates for people who delay retirement.
-Finance journalists used the study as an excuse to bash the FIRE (financial independence retire early) movement, and even caused the phrase “the case against early retirement” to trend on Google search.
+Finance journalists used the study as an excuse to bash the FIRE (Financial Independence Retire Early) movement, and even caused the phrase “the case against early retirement” to trend on Google search.

-The cited study evaluates a program in the Netherlands which provides a tax break for older workers, meant to encourage them to continue in the workforce.
-The tax break was highest starting at age 62, and tapered off at age 67.
+The cited study evaluates a program in the Netherlands that provides a tax break for older workers, meant to encourage them to continue in the workforce.
+The tax break was highest starting at age 62 and tapered off at age 67.
 The program was made available to all citizens, so this is as close to a designed experiment as economist statisticians could hope to get.
 The study found that delaying retirement reduced mortality in men ages 62-65 by 2.4%, although the data set was too weak to produce results for women.
 The Boston College researchers then sought to identify whether or not there was causation of death from two easily identifiable conditions: diabetes and depression.
-While both were strongly suggestive, neither was statistically significant, meaning that the researchers could not claim with the same level of certainty that there was an increase in diabetes and depression amongst the people who did not choose to retire.
+While both were strongly suggestive, neither was statistically significant, meaning that the researchers could not claim with the same level of certainty that there was an increase in diabetes and depression among the people who did not choose to retire.

 Nonetheless, this study is reasonably conclusive evidence that if you want to live longer, you should keep working.